AmpersandHQ/magento-docker-test-instance/README.md

 [![Build Status](https://app.travis-ci.com/AmpersandHQ/magento-docker-test-instance.svg?branch=master)](https://app.travis-ci.com/AmpersandHQ/magento-docker-test-instance)

-Quickly provision a disposable vanilla magento docker instance for testing against.
+Quickly provision a disposable magento docker instance for testing against.

+You can either boot it as a full installation of Magento that you can browse around, or bring it in as a `require-dev` dependency to run your integration and unit tests.

 This is for test use only, not for production or any deployed environment.

 # Usage

-Run `make` to see all supported versions
+Run `./bin/mtest-make` to see all supported versions

 ```
-$ make
+$ ./bin/mtest-make

 2-3-7       Launch 2.3.7
 2-3-7-p1    Launch 2.3.7-p1